|Nutrition Facts (per serving)|

-Heat olive oil in a deep-sided skillet over medium-high heat.
-Add the garlic and onion, and saute for 3 minutes, until tender, watching to make sure the garlic doesn't brown.
+Heat olive oil in a deep-sided skillet or saucepan over medium-high heat.
+Add the garlic and onion and sauté for 3 minutes, until tender, watching to make sure the garlic doesn't brown.

 Add the remaining ingredients, and bring to a simmer.
 Lower the heat to keep at a simmer for 20 minutes, until slightly reduced and thick.
 If the sauce is splattering, partially cover the pot and adjust the heat to maintain a simmer.